 CFF impact: Kind of a parallel move for Tech, who should continue to be fantasy relevant in C-USA.

 Moving from WAC to Mountain West:

 CFF impact: Just when the Aggies and Spartans were becoming fantasy relevant, the WAC folds.
 It's too bad as they will likely find the sledding to be tougher in the Mountain West.
 To add to the challenge, both schools are replacing their head coaches, which is a whole other issue in itself.

 CFF impact: Minimal.
 Texas State is still in the infancy stages of building their program.

 CFF impact: After the conference musical chairs ended, these two ugly ducklings were left standing with no home.
 So they went Independent.
 Both schools are scrambling to cobble together a schedule for next fall.
 At first glance, the Vandals slate looks pretty tough.
 New Mexico State still has some holes to fill on their calendar.

 GEORGIA STATE - will be in Sun Belt this year

-Georgia State, on the other hand, went 1-10 last fall (including a 53-27 loss to Old Dominion, a 38-14 spanking by UTSA, and a 51-13 drubbing by Tennessee).
+Georgia State went 1-10 last fall (including a 53-27 loss to Old Dominion, a 38-14 spanking by UTSA, and a 51-13 drubbing by Tennessee).
 Their defense was a trainwreck.
 Those of you in Sun Belt leagues will want to exploit this matchup whenever possible.
 The Panthers face West Virginia and Alabama in non-conference play, by the way.
 Good luck with that.